How to Overcome Mediocrity and Finally Stand Out in Life

 I follow through.

-And that repeated signal matters more than people realize.
-Over time, it slowly reshapes how you see yourself — and how you act the next time you start something new.
+And that repeated message matters more than most people realize.
+Over time, it gradually changes how you see yourself—and how you approach the next thing you decide to start.

 8. Accept That Progress Will Feel Slow

-One of the main reasons people give up is because their expectations don’t match reality.
+One of the biggest reasons people give up is that their expectations don’t match reality.

 They expect: